 - “I now realize what you told me about Person X isn’t the whole story at all.
 You’ve left a whole lot out that’s pretty important”.

 - “I notice how you always seem to leave stuff out of what you say about others in a way that misleads me.
 I can’t trust you to give reliable feedback.
-You always neglect to mention important things” (demote any workplace managers that continually lie by omission).
+You always neglect to mention important things” (demote or dismiss any workplace managers that continually lie by omission).

 Is it possible that there are some scenarios where someone can lie by omission and have motives that are arguably benevolent?
 A couple of examples I could think of are: